-As instructional designers, we often get on distribution lists, join online forums or attend seminars and symposia to stay on top of developments in our profession.
+As instructional designers, we often get on distribution or must-read lists, join online forums or attend seminars and symposia to stay on top of developments in our profession.
 However, given the limited time most of us have at our disposal, it’s difficult to learn it all or get to know it all.
 We need other resources to help us.

 That’s why we’ve compiled a list of 10 books on Instructional Design (ISD) and related topics that, in our opinion, are considered “must read” or “highly valuable” resources on the subject.

 1. The Essentials of Instructional Design: Connecting Fundamental Principles with Process and Practice (Abbie H. Brown and Timothy D. Green)

 If you are relatively new to the field, this is one of the books on Instructional Design that will prove invaluable in helping you get a better understanding of the core principles of your profession.
 From learner analysis and task analysis, to more complex processes and procedures like needs analysis and learner evaluation…you’ll find it all in one book.
 It is a great resource for beginners to reinforce what they’ve learned, while looking at that body of knowledge through a practical lens.

 2. Leaving ADDIE for SAM: An Agile Model for Developing the Best Learning Experiences (Michael Allen)